- How to Immigrate to Ireland

 No, UK citizens have the right to move around Ireland freely while living, working, and studying, without having to apply for a visa or meet any specific requirements because of the Common Travel Area, an agreement between Ireland and the UK.
 However, if they want to become Irish citizens, they must apply like every other EU national and non-EU national.

 While you do not need to have a lawyer to go through the process of immigration to Ireland, many applicants think that it is helpful.
-A qualified immigration lawyer can tell you what supporting documentation you will need to have the best chance of your visa, residency, permit, or citizenship being approved by the immigration officer.
+A qualified immigration consultant at IAS can tell you what supporting documentation you will need to have the best chance of your visa, residency, permit, or citizenship being approved by the immigration officer.
 If you are moving to Ireland, having a trusted professional to sort through the paperwork for you can be invaluable.